-G.5.1.1.12 Contracting Officer Email – Email address of the Contracting Officer that issued the order.
+G.5.1.1.9 Contracting Officer Email – Email address of the Contracting Officer that issued the order.

-G.5.1.1.13 Date of Order – The date the order or modification is signed by the Contracting Officer.
+G.5.1.1.10 Order Number – The order number assigned by the Ordering Activity.

-G.5.1.1.14 Order Number – The order number assigned by the Ordering Activity.
+G.5.1.1.11 Modification Number – The modification number assigned by the Ordering Activity.

-G.5.1.1.15 Modification Number – The modification number assigned by the Ordering Activity.
+G.5.1.1.12 Date of Order – The date the order or modification is signed by the Contracting Officer.

-G.5.1.1.16 Description of Services – A brief description of the equipment and/or services.
+G.5.1.1.13 Description of Requirement – A brief description of the equipment and/or services.
+Please include applicable narrative such as MSS, FSS, leased service, modification, in support of, etc., to provide further clarification.

-G.5.1.1.17 Period of Performance Start Date – The actual date the service is scheduled to begin.
+G.5.1.1.14 Period of Performance Start Date – The actual date the service is scheduled to begin.
 This should be identified within the Task Order.
 Do not report option periods unless exercised by the Ordering Activity.